leonskidev/boop/README.md

 // then apply the function `square` to the variable `a` => square(a)
   100
-// let's do that again, but compare it agains our knowledge => 100 = square(a)
+// let's compare it against our existing knowledge
+=> 100 = square(a)
   100 = 100
 ```